 Once the single element is modelled, to switch to an industrial NF plant scale, a certain number of elements are put in series inside a vessel.
 More in detail, the concentrate flow rate produced by one element is fed to the following element, while the produced permeates are finally mixed together.
 Moreover, typically, many pressure vessels are arranged in parallel to achieve a certain recovery rate $(M{p,out} / M{feed})$, which corresponds to a required permeate flow rate.
 Thus, for the overall plant resolution, an iterative calculation is set up, in which a guess number of vessels, i.e. a guess total membrane area, is given through the ratio between the required permeate flow rate and a guessed average solvent flow rate through the membrane.
-Thus, the series of elements is solved, the average solvent flux is recalculated in relation to the net driving pressure along the elements, and the total recovery rate is calculated.
-At this point, the number of pressure vessels is updated and the iterative calculation stops as soon as the overall recovery ratio is higher than or equal to the required one.
-This last iterative procedure needs only a few iterations but it is necessary, since the solvent flux through the membrane changes significantly along the membrane length and from one element to another and accounting only the flux at the first element entrance would lead to a strong underestimation of the required vessels, with important economic consequences.
+Thus, the series of elements is solved, the average solvent flux is recalculated in relation to the net driving pressure vessels is updated and the iterative calculation stops as soon as the overall recovery ratio is higher than or equal to the required one.
+This last iterative procedure needs only a few iterations but it is necessary, since the solvent flux through the membrane length and from one element to another and accounting only the flux at the first element entrance would lead to a strong underestimation of the required vessels, with important economic consequences.